This topic describes how to use the idc-scanner tool provided by Cloud Migration Hub (CMH) to survey Linux-based resources in your data centers.

 Log on to the CMH console.
 In the left-side navigation pane, choose Assessment > Resource Collection.
 On the Offline Collection tab of the Resource Collection page, click Upload in the IDC section.
 In the IDC dialog box, upload the JSON file.

 After the JSON file is uploaded, you can view the upload task in the Collection Tasks section.
 Click the task ID to view the uploaded resource information.
-The resources will be imported to CMH automatically and will be displayed on the Resource List page.
+The surveyed resources are automatically imported to CMH and are displayed in the resource list.